RESEARCH GRANTS IN THE ARTS: Other Requirements and Priorities

 National Archive of Data on Arts and Culture (NADAC)

-The National Archive of Data on Arts and Culture (NADAC) is a repository that facilitates research on arts and culture by acquiring and archiving data, particularly those funded by federal agencies and other public organizations, and making the data and a variety of data tools freely available to researchers, policymakers, arts and cultural practitioners, and the general public.
+The National Archive of Data on Arts and Culture (NADAC) is a repository that facilitates research on arts and culture by acquiring and archiving data, particularly those funded by federal agencies and other public organizations, and making the data and a variety of data tools freely available to researchers, arts and cultural practitioners, other stakeholders, and the general public.

 Contact email@example.com to learn about opportunities for research awardees to deposit their raw- and meta-data in the archive.